How I came to write The Craft

 Several times during day I was asked ‘what is the mafia?’
 I replied in the same way that many mafia bosses do—at least when they have turned stool pigeon: ‘the mafia is a Freemasonry for criminals’.
 Like the Freemasons, Cosa Nostra has its initiation rituals and rules of behaviour rooted in secrecy.
 Like the Freemasons, Cosa Nostra is a vast network of contacts whose members use coded recognition signals to guarantee that their status is genuine when they are far from home.
 Both brotherhoods are organized into local cells, which the mafia calls Families and the Freemasons call Lodges.
 In Italy, Freemasonry and the mafia also overlap historically: the Sicilian mafia has its origins in the Masonic secret societies that engaged in the violent political struggle for Italian unification during the nineteenth century.
 In short, there is lots that we can learn about the mafia by studying the Freemasons.

 So it was that I got home late on the evening following Rancadore’s arrest and checked my email.
 There was a message from the Head of Communications of the United Grand Lodge of England.
+The Brothers were indignant at being compared to the mafia.
 Would I like to come to Freemasons’ Hall for a chat?

 Freemasons’ Hall is an art deco pile looming over Great Queen Street between Covent Garden and Holborn.
 It is enveloped in the same air of mystery that surrounds the Masons themselves.
 Grey-haired men in black suits, each carrying an identical briefcase, glide in and out of the doors.
 Crank protestors sometimes sit outside, with placards denouncing the evil schemes supposedly hatched within.
 Most people assume that access is forbidden to all but the initiated.